camunda-cloud/camunda-platform-7-kubernetes-example/docs/2019-05-camunda-bpm-on-kubernetes.md

 - TODO rewrite image name
 - TODO rewrite repo links
 - Need to scrub camunda-cloud-240911 from files
-- Use xmlstarlet
 - Include whole manifest for those who don't want kustomise
 - Note about prometheus configuration servicemonitors

  ## Authors

 [Alastair Firth](https://github.com/afirth) is a Senior Site Reliability Engineer on the Camunda Cloud team.
 [Lars Lange](https://github.com/Langleu) is a Devops Engineer at Camunda.

 Are you running Kubernetes now?
 Ready to move your Camunda BPM instances off of VMs, or just try it out on Kubernetes?
 We will address some common configurations and provide some building blocks you can tailor to your particular needs.
 A working knowledge of Kubernetes is assumed.

 ## TL:DR;

 ```
 git clone https://github.com/afirth/camunda-examples.git
 cd camunda-examples/camunda-bpm-demo
 make
 ```

+If you get errors please install Kustomize from HEAD (see prereqs)

 # What is Camunda BPM

 [Camunda BPM](https://camunda.com) is an [open source](https://github.com/camunda/camunda-bpm-platform) platform for workflow and decision automation that brings business users and software developers together.
 It is ideal for coordinating and connecting humans, (micro)services, or even robots!
 You can read more about some use cases [here](https://camunda.com/solutions/).